apollographql/apollo-kotlin/README.md

 ## Generate Code using Apollo

 Follow these steps:
+1) Create the directory `graphql`inside the `main`directory and create new directory structure like `com/apollographql/apollo/sample/`so that the **Apollo plugin can generate  java classes with valid package**.

-1) Put your GraphQL queries in a `.graphql` file.
+2) Put your GraphQL queries in a `.graphql` file.
 For the sample project in this repo you can find the graphql file at `apollo-sample/src/main/graphql/com/apollographql/apollo/sample/GithuntFeedQuery.graphql`.

 ```
 query FeedQuery($type: FeedType!, $limit: Int!) {